user-simon/Minesweeper-Dots/README.md

 - [ ] Make the window size scale depending on monitor resolution, so the window doesn't go out of bounds

 ## Credit
-The font used for the project is [Silkscreen](https://kottke.org/plus/type/silkscreen/index.html).
+The font used for the project is [Silkscreen](https://kottke.org/plus/type/silkscreen/index.html) and [nlohmann](https://github.com/nlohmann)'s [json library](https://github.com/nlohmann/json) is used for data serialization/deserialization.